LucasBehrendt/tech-blog/README.md

     - If I am not signed in, I automatically go to sign in page, then back to the inquiry form.

-    - When I send an inquiry, I receive an email to confirm that it was sent to the administraion.
+    - When I send an inquiry, I receive an email to confirm that it was sent to the administration.

-All acceptance criterias for the implemented user stories have been fulfilled.
+All acceptance criteria for the implemented user stories have been fulfilled.

 #### User Stories Not Implemented